Arup Roy Choudhury

-Prof. Choudhury holds a Bachelor’s Degree in Civil Engineering with a Post graduation in Management & Systems.
+Choudhury holds a Bachelor's degree in Civil Engineering with a Post graduation in Management & Systems.
 He has a Ph.
 D from IIT Delhi in Project Management, with a special emphasis in Dispute Resolution.

-Arup Roy Choudhury's ancestors came to Patna in Bihar in the 1920s.
+Choudhury's ancestors came to Patna in Bihar in the 1920s.
 His paternal grandfather belonged to the landowning (Zamindar) class of Taki in today's West Bengal and had to leave home under adverse family circumstances due to sudden death of his father.
 Choudhury's father was a member of the Bihar Government.
 His mother came from the Zamindar family of Bagerhat in Khulna, in present-day Bangladesh.

 Career

 Choudhury was appointed chairman of the National Buildings Construction Corporation Limited (NBCC) at the age of 44, making him the youngest CEO ever of a public sector enterprise.
 He was the corporation's chairman until 2010, and during his time in office, NBCC's turnover and net-worth grew significantly.

 In September, 2010, Choudhury became the chairman and managing director of NTPC Limited, the 10th largest power producer in the world.
 NTPC is also one of the seven largest Central Public Sector Undertakings of India, designated as a Maharatna.

 Choudhury was the Chairman of Standing Conference of Public Enterprises (SCOPE), a forum of over 200 Central Public Sector Enterprises (CPSEs) in India from April 2009 to March 2013.
 He was ranked as number 40 on a list of "India Inc's 100 Most Powerful CEOs 2013", compiled by The Economic Times.

 Choudhury has written the books Management by Idiots and Delhi's New Moti Bagh.